12 years – 15 years

 “Children in the third plane of development, ages 12-18, are characterized by self concern and self assessment.
 This is a sensitive period for both critical thinking and exploring social and moral values.
 Adolescents in this plane have a desire for emotional independence. (‘I can stand on my own.’)” –msb.org

 In the middle school classroom, 7th-9th grade students continue to develop physically and intellectually while establishing their sense of social order.
 The goals of this developmental period are social, moral, cognitive, and emotional.
 The framework of adolescence retains the foundations for lifetime learning while deepening the practical skills and productive independence required for adulthood.
 Our program offers a healthy framework for academic growth with big expectations for self-development.
 Learn more about the adolescent curriculum.

 Want to learn more about our particular programs?
 Give us a call (256) 881-3790 or e-mail firstname.lastname@example.org to learn more.

 Would you like to join the family of donors contributing to the area’s first ever Montessori middle school?
-Every dollar you give unlocks another toward this amazing program and directly benefits children and families in our area.
+Every dollar you give unlocks the potential of this amazing program and directly benefits children and families in our area.
 Donate, engage with us, and share our GoFundMe campaign on your social media!

 Let’s face it.
 We do a lot of our research online.
 So if you want to learn a little more before contributing your hard earned resources, this section is for you.